Building a legally sound creative business starts here…

 I avoid them like the plague.

-But you are right to be skeptical.
 Hype and promises abound on the Internet.
-There’s a Facebook Ad out there right now about how to be seen as an expert when you don’t have any clients.
 And if I were in your shoes, I’d be wary too.

 Which is why I’m going to put a little skin in the game.

-If within the first 30 days, you decide that the artist’s Courtyard isn’t the right place to help you build a strong foundation, I’ll refund your full year’s fee.
+If within the first 30 days, you decide that the artist’s Courtyard isn’t the right place to help you build a strong foundation, I’ll refund your payment.

 No hoops to jump through, no worksheets to submit, no screenshots of how you participated.
 You just need to send me an email.